-Processed products used as raw materials by the food industry or HRI sector in food preparation do not require an INVIMA product registration (decree 3075 of 1997), but they must be labeled properly and state that they are not for direct consumption.
+Processed products used as raw materials by the food industry or the hotel-restaurant-institutional sector in food preparation do not require an INVIMA product registration (decree 3075 of 1997), but must follow the labeling guidelines for raw materials per Resolution 5109 of December 29, 2005 issued by the MHSP.
+Article 4 of Decree 539 of 2014 mentions that importers must complete a form with detailed information about the raw materials and methods of processing for the product.

-Beef and Pork, Not-Transformed (Fresh, Chilled or Frozen)
+Beef and Pork, Not-Transformed (Fresh, Chilled or Frozen